-ABA therapy involves multiple treatment steps that help children overcome challenging behaviors and develop socially significant skills.
+ABA specialists with implement multiple treatment steps that help children overcome challenging behaviors and develop socially significant skills.

 Overcoming challenging behavior

 - Functional Behavior Assessment, or FBA: An FBA is one of the first assessments conducted in ABA therapy when a child engages in challenging behavior.
 It is a comprehensive set of assessment procedures to help understand why problem behavior occurs so that the therapist can best provide intervention services.
 FBA involves an indirect assessment, direct observational data collection and sometimes a systematic, structured assessment called a functional analysis.
 The results can reveal a cause and effect relationship between problem behavior and what is maintaining it.